 Passport America is one of the best apps to save money in an RV.
 This app is a membership application, that offers 50% off nightly stays at over 2 thousand campgrounds.
 The membership is less than $50 for a year- and will quickly pay for itself in one use!

 Everyone uses Groupon, but RVers can benefit tremendously from this coupon app that saves big dollars in virtually every big city.
 Multiple apps supply you with entertaining attractions and events along the way to your destination.
 Groupon can help you get discounted prices on all of these things to do.
-It is a great money saver on the road.
-I use Groupon for museum tickets, bike rentals, local eats, and sometimes I even buy cool products!
+It is a great money saver on the road!
+You can use Groupon for museum tickets, bike rentals, local eats, and sometimes even buy cool products!

 These apps do not only help with convenience.